Intersectional approach of everyday geography: Results

-To measure the (di)similarity of these seven within-mismatch values among the 2,561 districts (with full information), we rely here again on the Ward's metric and Euclidean distances.
-Eight clusters of districts emerge (Fig. \ref{Fig3} A).
-Cluster 1 was the only one cluster in which districts combine all together low mismatch of their temporal profiles (V-Test less than -5) for the seven mismatch-values by comparison with the average mismatch in the whole sample.
-Clusters 2 and 3 also combine districts with low mismatch of their temporal profiles but only for two among the three sociodemographic variables.
-Large mismatch (V-Test more than 5) was found for age (16-24 yrs.) in cluster 2, and for education in cluster 3.
-Clusters 4, 5 and 6 gather districts combining average and large mismatch values by comparison with the average mismatch in the whole sample: there is a large mismatch for education in cluster 4, for gender in cluster 5 and both for age and education in cluster 6.
-Finally, clusters 7 and 8 gather districts where there is simultaneously large mismatch for age (65 and more) and for education (low education).
-The difference between the cluster 7 and cluster 8 lies in gender-based mismatch only found in cluster 8.
-Cluster 8 is actually the only one where districts combine large mismatch across the three sociodemographic variables since districts exhibit all together large differences in temporal profiles for women (vs. men), for elderly people (vs. middle-age people) and for low educated people (vs. high educated people).
+To combine all together gender-based mismatch, age-based mismatch and education-based mismatch, we clustered districts exhibiting a similar set of mismatch values in their hourly profiles (see Figure S5 and Table S2 in Supplementary Material for more information about clustering outputs).
+Eight clusters of districts emerged (Figure \ref{Fig5}A).
+Cluster 1 is the only one cluster with districts combining all together low mismatch in their hourly profiles for the seven mismatch values by comparison with the average mismatch in the whole sample.
+Clusters 2, 3 and 4 also combine districts with low mismatch in their hourly profiles but only for two among the three sociodemographic variables: large mismatch values are found for the middle-age group (25-34 yrs.) in cluster 2, for the three educational groups in cluster 3, and for elderly group (65 yrs. and more) in cluster 4.
+Clusters 5 and 6 gather districts combining large mismatch values for two among the three sociodemographic variables: there are large mismatches in district hourly profiles for gender and age (16-24 yrs.) in cluster 5, and for age and education in cluster 6.
+Finally, clusters 7 and 8 gather districts combining large mismatch values all together for the three sociodemographic variables.
+While districts in cluster 7 exhibit large mismatch values for gender, the three age groups and the middle-high educational group, districts in cluster 8 exhibit more specifically large mismatch values for women, elderly people and middle-low and low educated people (i.e. the groups we have defined as belonging to non-dominant groups).